dayanruben/app-platform/docs/presenter.md

 [`CrossSlideBackstackPresenter`](https://github.com/amzn/app-platform/blob/main/recipes/common/impl/src/commonMain/kotlin/software/amazon/app/platform/recipes/backstack/CrossSlideBackstackPresenter.kt)
-from the Recipe app goes one step further and integrates the `BackHandlerPresenter { }` API to pop presenters from the stack.
-It's [`Renderer`](https://github.com/amzn/app-platform/blob/main/recipes/common/impl/src/commonMain/kotlin/software/amazon/app/platform/recipes/backstack/CrossSlideBackstackRenderer.kt) implements a slide animation whenever a presenter is pushed to the stack or popped from the stack.
+from the Recipe app goes one step further and integrates the `BackHandlerPresenter { }` API to pop presenters from the stack when the back button is pressed.
+Its [`Renderer`](https://github.com/amzn/app-platform/blob/main/recipes/common/impl/src/commonMain/kotlin/software/amazon/app/platform/recipes/backstack/CrossSlideBackstackRenderer.kt) implements a slide animation whenever a presenter is pushed to the stack or popped from the stack.

 ### `CompositionLocal`

-Both the `BackHandlerPresenter { }` integration for back button presses and backstack recipe for navigation leverage [Compose's `CompositionLocal` feature](https://developer.android.com/develop/ui/compose/compositionlocal#creating).
+Both the `BackHandlerPresenter { }` integration for back button presses and the backstack recipe for navigation leverage [Compose's `CompositionLocal` feature](https://developer.android.com/develop/ui/compose/compositionlocal#creating).
 This is a powerful mechanism to provide state from a parent presenter to nested child presenters even deep down in the stack without relying on the `Input` parameter of presenters or providing dependencies through the constructor.
-Another benefit is that `CompositionLocals` are embedded in the presenter tree and multiple instances can be provided for different parts of the tree or even be overridden, e.g. a parent presenter may use a backstack, but then a child presenter may provide its own backstack within this stack.
+Another benefit is that `CompositionLocals` are embedded in the presenter tree and multiple instances can be provided for different parts of the tree or even be overridden, e.g. a parent presenter may use a backstack, but then a child presenter may provide its own backstack for its child presenters.

 A common implementation may look like this: